-As soon as children start school, they learn about shared and differing moral values, right and wrong, good and bad, before developing the skills to enable them to debate these topics.
+As soon as children start school they learn about shared and differing moral values, right and wrong, good and bad, before developing the skills to enable them to debate on these topics.
 Children discuss issues such as people's responsibility towards the world and future generations.
-Children have opportunities to make a personal response to right and wrong and to consider other peoples' responses to moral issues, adults consider this in a reactive way when engaging with children across the curriculum in classrooms, on the playground during playtimes, during lunch and in the corridors.
+Children have opportunities to make a personal response to right and wrong and to consider other peoples' responses to moral issues.

-During mentoring meetings at Rokeby children are given the opportunity to recognise the difference between right and wrong, and readily apply this understanding in their own lives and at school.
+Children are given the opportunity to recognise the difference between right and wrong, and readily apply this understanding in their own lives and at school.